onyx-and-iris/vban-cmd-python/README.md

 Strip Comp properties are defined as write only.

-`knob` defined for all verions, all other parameters potato only.
+`knob` defined for all versions, all other parameters potato only.

 ##### Strip.Gate